What is observability?

 processors: [transform]

-• Exports transformed traces/spans to Langfuse
+- Exports traces to Langfuse

-I don’t want spans!
+I don’t want spans, just logs

 #[derive(Clone)]